AFL grand final: Two teams, both alike in dignity, but no ancient grudge | The New Daily

 “The side that goes hardest for the longest is going to probably win … it’s going to be a ding-dong battle.”

-Richmond is on an 11-game winning streak and the selection of 27-year-old debutante Marlion Pickett tis an indication of the confidence that Hardwick has in his men.
+Richmond is on an 11-game winning streak and the selection of 27-year-old debutante Marlion Pickett is an indication of the confidence that Hardwick has in his men.

 Pickett, who spent 30 months in jail when younger for burglary offences, was plucked by the Tigers from the WA state league in the mid-season draft.